-Under Mr. King's, Mr. Welch's and Dr. Palmer's respective offer letter agreements, in the event that such executive's employment is terminated by us without cause, or such executive resigns for good reason, or in a manner that constitutes an involuntary termination, in each case within one year following a change in control, as these terms are defined in the offer letters, each will be entitled to base salary and health benefits continuation for a period of twelve months in the case of each of Mr. Welch and Dr. Palmer.
-Mr. King is also entitled to base salary and health benefits continuation for a period of twelve months in the case of each of Mr. Welch and Dr. Palmer.
+Under Mr. King's, Mr. Welch's and Dr. Palmer's respective offer letter agreements, in the event that such executive's employment is terminated by us without cause, or such executive resigns for good reason, or in a manner that constitutes an involuntary termination, in each case within one year following a change in control, as these terms are defined in the offer letters, each will be entitled to base salary and health benefits continuation for a period of twelve months in the case of Mr. King, and six months in the case of each of Mr. Welch and Dr. Palmer.
 Mr. King is also entitled to base salary and health benefits continuation for a period of twelve months in connection with a termination by us without cause that is not in connection with a change of control.
 Dr. Palmer's offer letter agreement also provides for a lump sum cash severance payment if she is terminated by us without cause (other than in connection with a change of control) during the first two years of her employment, which commenced on July 1, 2009, equal to four months of Dr. Palmer's base salary at the time of her termination plus two weeks of salary for every full year of regular, full time employment she has completed with us as of her termination.
 Please refer to "Stock Option Vesting Acceleration" below for description of the current stock option vesting acceleration for each of our executive officers.
 In order to receive severance benefits, each such executive must sign a waiver and release of claims.